Strang was the representative for Colorado’s 3rd congressional district and was a Republican. He served from 1985 to 1986.

 - H.R.
 3443 (99th): A bill to designate the Closed Basin Conveyance Channel of the Closed ...

 - H.Res.
 246 (99th): A resolution to amend the Rules of the House of Representatives to ...

-From Jan 1985 to Oct 1986, Strang missed 35 of 883 roll call votes, which is 4.0%.
-This is better than the median of 5.8% among the lifetime records of representatives serving in Oct 1986.
+From Jan 1985 to Oct 1986, Strang missed 41 of 890 roll call votes, which is 4.6%.
+This is on par with the median of 6.2% among the lifetime records of representatives serving in Oct 1986.
 The chart below reports missed votes over time.